nexentaedge/nexentaedge.github.io/src/pending/DatacenterMulticasting.md

 The Replicast storage transport protocol uses pacing of new transactions to limit the unsolicited UDP bandwidth and explicit reservations against a provisioned rate to throttle payload bandwidth.
 Different applications can use their own solutions.

 # Summary
-The options described here allow multicasting to be implemented over any IPV4 network.
-Multicasting is done over a virtual closed L2 subnet that is implemented by a gunneling layer that provides for multicast optimization of delivery without requiring multicast support from the underlay network.
+The options described here allow multicasting within an enumerated set of destinations to be implemented over any IP network.
+Packets are multicast to any subset of the cluster identified in the packet header.
+No use of multicast addresses, L2 or L3, is required.

-Further, the definition of multicast groups can be adapted to cluster-friendly push models rather than being restricted to the classic subscription model.